enketo/enketo-express/config/README.md

 Generally leave this unchanged.
 Remove any widgets you'd like to disable, or add custom widgets you'd like to add.

 #### query parameter to pass to submission
 For most form servers this item does nothing.
-If you would like to pass a particular ID to any online-only webform url as a query parameter and track submissions with this ID, you can provide the ID name here.
+If you would like to pass a particular ID to any online-only webform url as a query parameter and track submissions with this ID, you can provide the parameter name here.
 The parameter and its value will be copied to the submission URL.

 #### redis
 * main -> host: The IP address of the main redis database instance.
 If installed on the same server as Enketo Express, the value is `"127.0.0.1"`